 You need to be rank high on Chinese search engines

-Search engines are fundamental in this sector, we already see that Zuoyebang is connected to the most important Search engines in China Baidu.
+Search engines are fundamental in this sector, we already see that Zuoyebang is connected to the most important Search engine in China: Baidu.

 You need to rank high on them because the first way a Chinese consumer finds you will be to open a Chinese search engine and digit keywords related to your brand.